gazoodle/geckolib/README.md

    o V28 is obfuscated in latest version
    Contact initiated with Gecko
  - Handle inMix for lighting control

+## Done/Fixed in 0.3.18
+ - Added some more snapshots
+ - Attempt to handle spas that return unsupported config/log versions
+ - Add ability to provide an IP address to the library

 ## Done/Fixed in 0.3.17
  - Attempt to fix urllib3 requirement in pip install.
 It was in the wrong place